 Importance of Play in Promoting Healthy Child Development and Maintaining Strong Parent-Child Bonds

 The report highlights that free, child-led play is critical for children's cognitive, physical, social, and emotional well-being.
 Play gives children opportunities to explore, imagine, interact, and build skills like problem solving, cooperation, creativity, and confidence.
 It also offers meaningful connection time, and supports health brain development and stress buffering.
+Free, child-led play is identified not as enrichment - bt as a biological necessity that supports brain development, stress regulation, and resilience.

 National Academies